yugabyte/yugabyte-db/docs/content/v2.12/api/ycql/expr_fcall.md

 Tables are partitioned into tablets, with each tablet being responsible for a range of partition values.
 The `partition_hash` of the row is used to decide which tablet the row will reside in.

-`partition_hash` can be handy for querying a subset of the data to get approximate row counts or to breakdown full-table operations into smaller sub-tasks that can be run in parallel.
+`partition_hash` can be beneficial for querying a subset of the data to get approximate row counts or to breakdown full-table operations into smaller sub-tasks that can be run in parallel.

 ### Querying a subset of the data